Learning Collaborative Archive

 Below are recommendations provided by our Community Advisory Board on a range of high-impact topics for people living with HIV over 50.
 Explore each set of recommendations to guide your services.

-For our first convening, the community advisory board highly suggested the use of inter-organizational partnerships to increase service diversity and client reach.
-Click below for an in-depth look at desired outcomes for these partnerships.
+For our first convening, our community advisory board highly suggested the use of inter-organizational partnerships to increase service diversity and client reach.
+Click below to access the recommendations!